osrf/gazebo_tutorials/haptix_comm/tutorial.md

 ### 'Error setting socket option <IP_MULTICAST_IF>'

-Probably you have a an incorrect IP adress set in the `IGN_IP` variable.
+Probably you have an incorrect IP adress set in the `IGN_IP` variable.

 ## The handsim simulator displays: 'NodeShared: no route to host'

-The error means that there is no connection from the linux simulator back to the Windows system.
+The error means that there is no connection from the Linux simulator back to the Windows system.
 It is probably because of the Windows Firewall.

 ## The hand is moving in the simulator, but erratically, not smoothly